gomorpheus/morpheus-apidoc/source/includes/_zones.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | A unique name scoped to your account for the cloud description | null | Optional description field if you want to put more info there code      | null | Optional code for use with policies location  | null | Optional location for your cloud visibility      | private | private or public zoneType  | "standard" | Map containing code or id of the cloud type groupId  | null | Specifies which Server group this cloud should be assigned to accountId | null | Specifies which Tenant this cloud should be assigned to
+name      |  | A unique name scoped to your account for the cloud description |  | Optional description field if you want to put more info there code      |  | Optional code for use with policies location  |  | Optional location for your cloud visibility      | private | private or public zoneType  | "standard" | Map containing code or id of the cloud type groupId  |  | Specifies which Server group this cloud should be assigned to accountId |  | Specifies which Tenant this cloud should be assigned to

 Additional config properties are dynamic and depend on the specified type of cloud.
 See [Cloud Types](#cloud-types).